cwarden45/Bastu_Cat_Genome/Basepaws_Notes/ADMIXTURE+RFMix_ReAnalysis_with_Gandolfi-SNP-chip/README.md

  - I will add another picture when the reports are updated, but you can see the difference between **technical replicates** (processed ~5 months apart) in [this blog post](http://cdwscience.blogspot.com/2019/12/review-of-results-data-from-3-cat-dna.html).
  - Wikipedia listed the 1st Savannah cat in [1986](https://en.wikipedia.org/wiki/Savannah_cat) an the 1st Bengal cat in [1889](https://en.wikipedia.org/wiki/Bengal_cat).
 The total number of pedigreed cats also matters, but I think this matches my expectation that the total Savannah cats in the world should be less than the total number of Bengal cats (which I think is also a relatively rare breed).
+ - The first chapter of the "Non-pedigreed" section of [this book](https://www.amazon.com/Ultimate-Encyclopedia-Cats-Breeds-Care/dp/184681300X) says that 5% of **all cats** are pedigreed cats.
+So, if <1% of *pedigreed* cats are Savannahs (which is my guess, which I am trying to find more evidence for), then that emphasizes my point even more.

 Comparison to public SNP chip data
 -----------------